nordseele/hans_install/README.md

 https://www.raspberrypi.org/downloads/

-Before writing the image, type CMD + SHIFT + X (or ctrl + shift + X on Win) to :
+Before writing the image, type CMD + SHIFT + X (or ctrl + shift + X on Win), this will open a new window, make the following changes:

-- Enable SSH
+- Check "Enable SSH"
-- Add your WIFI Details
+- Enter your WIFI network Details
 - Change Locale and country
 - You can leave the hostname to raspberrypi.
-The install script will change that later.
+The install script will modify this to "hans" later.

-Write the image to your SD
+Hit the "Write" button to start writing the image to your SD.
+It takes a few minutes.

-Eject the card, put it in the Raspberry Pi and power the Pi up.
+At the end of the process, RPI imager will unmount the card.
+Put it in the Raspberry Pi and power the Pi up.

 Open a terminal window and connect to the Raspberry Pi via SSH.
 The password is "raspberry".